mbtrs/car-tools/README.md

-# mileage-calculator
+# Mileage Calculator

-A calculator to calculate mileage between dates
+Is a calculator used to find out whether a used car's mileage is within an acceptable range from today's date.